-Movies for Grownups Awards Will Be Broadcast and Available to Stream on Great Performances Sunday, January 19, 2020, on PBS
+Movies for Grownups Awards Will Be Broadcast on Great Performances Sunday, January 19, 2020, on PBS and Available to Stream the Following Day

 AARP The Magazine announced today that Annette Bening will receive the 2019 Movies for Grownups Career Achievement Award.
 Bening – a recipient of two Golden Globes®, a Screen Actors Guild Award® and four-time Academy Award®-nominee – will be honored at the 19th annual Movies for Grownups® (MFG) Awards ceremony on January 11, 2020, in Beverly Hills.